 Predictive Test Selection is part of a comprehensive build and test performance acceleration strategy and product suite that includes build caching, test distribution, and performance continuity engineering.

-Development teams can leverage Gradle Enterprise Build Cache and see immediate performance benefits by avoiding re-running unchanged build and test actions.
-Gradle Enterprise Predictive Test Selection provides a complementary build action avoidance technique that focuses on the remaining uncached tests.
+Development teams can leverage Develocity Build Cache and see immediate performance benefits by avoiding re-running unchanged build and test actions.
+Develocity Predictive Test Selection provides a complementary build action avoidance technique that focuses on the remaining uncached tests.

-Gradle Enterprise Test Distribution can then be used to speed up the execution of the remaining relevant tests by running them in parallel across multiple machines.
-To close the loop, Gradle Enterprise Performance Continuity provides the observability and analytic capabilities to continuously monitor and sustain performance gains over time.
+Develocity Test Distribution can then be used to speed up the execution of the remaining relevant tests by running them in parallel across multiple machines.
+To close the loop, Develocity Performance Continuity provides the observability and analytic capabilities to continuously monitor and sustain performance gains over time.
 The result is not just a much lower average build and test time but the feedback cycle time is also much more consistent.